Open microfluidics: Paper-based microfluidics

 Paper-based microfluidics utilizes the wicking ability of paper for functional readouts.
 Paper-based microfluidics is an attractive method because paper is cheap, easily accessible, and has a low environmental impact.
 Paper is also versatile because it is available in various thicknesses and pore sizes.
 Coatings such as wax have been used to guide flow in paper microfluidics.
 In some cases, dissolvable barriers have been used to create boundaries on the paper and control the fluid flow.
 The application of paper as a diagnostic tool has shown to be powerful because it has successfully been used to detect glucose levels, bacteria, viruses, and other components in whole blood.
 Cell culture methods within paper have also been developed.
 Lateral flow immunoassays, such as those used in pregnancy tests, are one example of the application of paper for point of care or home-based diagnostics.
 Disadvantages include difficulty of fluid retention and high limits of detection.

 Thread-based microfluidics

 Thread-based microfluidics, an offshoot from paper-based microfluidics, utilizes the same capillary based wicking capabilities.
 Common thread materials include nitrocellulose, rayon, nylon, hemp, wool, polyester, and silk.
 Threads are versatile because they can be woven to form specific patterns.
 Additionally, two or more threads can converge together in a knot bringing two separate ‘streams’ of fluid together as a reagent mixing method.
 Threads are also relatively strong and difficult to break from handling which makes them stable over time and easy to transport.
-Thread-based microfluidics has been applied to 3D tissue engineering and analyte analysis.
+Thread-based microfluidics has been applied to 3D tissue engineering and chemical analysis.